secondl1ght-projects/secondl1ght.github.io/README.md

 # SECONDL1GHT'S PORTFOLIO SITE

-This is my working project for my personal portfolio, I am an aspiring front-end developer interested in contributing to bitcoin.
+This is my working project for my personal portfolio, I am an aspiring front-end developer interested in contributing to bitcoin and other freedom-focused projects.

 Link to site: https://secondl1ght.site